 Scheme of the trigeminal nuclei and some of the trigeminal reflex arcs.
 I, ophthalmic division; II, maxillary division; III, mandibular division.
 (Originally from Ramon y Cajal S: La Textura del Sistema Nervista del Hombre y los Vertebrados, Madrid, Moya, as adapted from Carpenter MB, Sutin J: Human Neuroanatomy, 8th ed.
 Baltimore, Williams & Wilkins, 1982, by permission.)

-The spinal trigeminal nucleus in the upper cervical cord is a continuation of the spinal tract of Lissauer and substantia gelatinosa, while the main trigeminal sensory nucleus in the pons and medulla is a continuation of the nucleus of the medial lemniscus. ...
+The spinal trigeminal nucleus in the upper cervical cord is a continuation of the spinal tract of Lissauer and substantia gelatinosa, while the main trigeminal sensory nucleus in the pons and medulla is a continuation of the nucleus of the medial lemniscus.
+From both ...